alyhussien/Graduation-Project/README.md

 ---

 ## Notes
+Ensure that all shared links remain active and accessible.
 For any issues with the files or project details, contact the contributors listed above.